tubalk01/Protocols/protocols/Nucleic Acid Purification with Magnetic Beads/README.md

     * Nucleic Acid Purification

 ## Description
 With this protocol, you can perform high-quality nucleic acid purifcations using magnetic beads and the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck?_ga=2.120183432.1039841802.1542049668-403439593.1535387376).
-With this setup, you can get high quality PCR product and other nucleic acids without the use of centrifugation or vacuum separation.
-Here is our [Technical Note](INSERT LINK).
+This setup yields high quality PCR product and other nucleic acids without the use of centrifugation or vacuum separation.
+You can also use this for NGS library cleanup steps.

+While we have reagent recommendations in the **Materials Neeeded** section below, you can use any [SPRI magnetic beads](https://bitesizebio.com/13580/solid-phase-reversible-immobilization-how-to-get-a-bead-on-the-clean-up-of-your-ngs-libraries/) you prefer.
+For more detailed information on how to use this protocol, please see our [Technical Note](INSERT LINK).

 ---

 ---

-***Example Setup***
+***Setup***

+Using the customization fields below, set up your protocol as follows:

-- Pipette and Mount : Specify the pipette and mount, left or right, for your protocol.
-We recommend the p50 and p300 single or multi-channel pipettes for the volumes of reagents in this experiment.
+-- **Pipette and Mount:** Specify your pipette and mount (left or right). **We recommend the p50 and p300 single or multi-channel pipettes for the volumes of reagents in this experiment.**

-- Sample number: Users can customize the number of samples to run per protocol.
-We recommend multiples of 8 if you are using a multi-channel pipette.
+-- **Sample number:** Customize the number of samples to run per protocol. **We recommend multiples of 8 if you are using a multi-channel pipette.**

-- Sample volume: The starting volume of the input sample can be customized.
-We recommend volumes about 10 µL.
+-- **Sample volume:** Specify the starting volume of the input sample. **We recommend volumes about 10 µL.**

-- Bead Ratio: The ratio of beads can be customized for left or right side size-selection of fragments.
-The default bead ratio is 1.8x the input sample volume.
+-- **Bead Ratio:** Customize the ratio of beads for left or right side size-selection of fragments.
+The default bead ratio is **1.8x the input sample volume.**

-- Elution Volume: Users can choose the final volume to elute the purified nucleic acid.
-The Opentrons MagDeck supports elution volumes above 10 µL.
+-- **Elution Volume:** Specify the final volume to elute the purified nucleic acid. **The Opentrons MagDeck supports elution volumes above 10 µL.**

-**Advanced Parameters**
-- Incubation Time: The incubation time is the amount of time that the bead solution and input sample interact.
-The default incubation time is 5 minutes.
+- **Incubation Time:** Specify the amount of time (in minutes) that the bead solution and input sample interact.

-- Settling Time: This parameter allows the beads to pellet for specified amount of time.
-Higher volumes may require a longer settling time to pellet beads.
-The default settling time is 2 minutes.
+- **Settling Time:** Specify the amount of time needed to pellet the beads. **Higher volumes may require a longer settling time to pellet beads.**

-- Drying Time: The drying time after the wash steps can vary depending on your bead products.
+- **Drying Time:** Specify the drying time needed after wash steps.

 ---